PostgREST/postgrest-docs/schema_cache.rst

 As you can see, PostgREST couldn't find the relationship in the schema cache.

 You get a similar result for stored procedures.
-Supose you create this function on the database while PostgREST is running:
+Suppose you create this function on the database while PostgREST is running:

 .. code-block:: plpgsql